tophertimzen/tophertimzen.github.io/_posts/2019-06-10-BSidesPDXCTFFramework.md

 1. Write the challenge README with the structure from [here](https://github.com/BSidesPDX/bsides-ctf-framework/blob/master/example/README.md)
 1. If applicable, place your docker information into the `docker-compose.yml`
 1. If applicable, invoke the `Makefile` for your challenge in the top level `Makefile`
-1. Fill in the `deployment` and `deployment/cloud` fields as seen below
+1. Fill in the `deployment` and `deployment/cloud` fields as seen above
 1. Finished!

 # Conclusion